Gender role: Sexual orientation

 Cohabitating same-sex partners are typically egalitarian when they assign domestic chores.
 Sometimes these couples assign traditional female responsibilities to one partner and traditional male responsibilities to the other.
 Same-sex domestic partners challenge traditional gender roles in their division of household responsibilities, and gender roles within homosexual relationships are flexible.
 For instance, cleaning and cooking, traditionally regarded by many as female responsibilities, might be assigned to different people.
+Masculine women may take on traditionally male and female roles within the house, depending on their family's needs.
 Carrington observed the daily home lives of 52 gay and lesbian couples and found that the length of the work week and level of earning power substantially affected the assignment of housework, regardless of gender or sexuality.

-In many cultures, gender roles, especially for men, simultaneously act as an indicator for heterosexuality, and as a boundary of acceptable behavior for straight people.
-Therefore, lesbians, gay men and bisexual people may be viewed as exempt from some or all components of gender roles or as having different "rules" they are expected to follow by society.
+In many cultures, gender roles, especially for men, simultaneously act as an indicator of heterosexuality and as a boundary of acceptable behavior for straight people.
+Therefore, lesbians, gay men, and bisexual people may be viewed as exempt from some or all components of gender roles or as having different "rules" they are expected to follow by society.

-These modified "rules" for lesbian, gay and bisexual people may also be oppressive.
-Morgan examines the plight of homosexuals seeking asylum from homophobic persecution who have been turned away by US customs for "not being gay enough:" not conforming sufficiently to standard (Western) conceptions of the gender roles occupied by gays and lesbians.
+These modified "rules" for lesbian, gay, and bisexual people may also be oppressive.
+Morgan examines the plight of homosexuals seeking asylum from homophobic persecution who US customs have turned away for "not being gay enough:" not conforming sufficiently to standard (Western) conceptions of the gender roles occupied by gays and lesbians.

+Liberation from gender roles and norms also works to enforce them.
+To be consciously existing outside of a gender role means to acknowledge its existence constantly.
+Therefore, although gay couples do not exhibit gender roles in the same way as a heterosexual couple would, they are not free from gender roles.
+They still exist in a society that upholds those roles, making their diversion notable.
+Because gender roles and sexuality are closely related, where sexuality is seen as diverse or fluid, gender roles could also be seen as such.
+However, true fluidity would require reframing gender within society.

-Conversely, heterosexual men and women who are not perceived as being sufficiently masculine or feminine respectively may be assumed to be homosexual, and persecuted for their perceived homosexuality.
+Conversely, heterosexual men and women who are not perceived as being sufficiently masculine or feminine, respectively, may be assumed to be homosexual and persecuted for their perceived homosexuality.
+In his book Female Masculinity, Jack Halberstam attributes this to the multiple possible masculinities embodied by women and men.
+Almost no one rigidly follows gender roles and gender norms, but we still consider there to be only two genders.
+That leads to the punishment of those who do not fit into our typical ideas of masculine and feminine.